How to become

 Work

-You could work as a roofing labourer or 'mate' and do further training while you work to get a roofing qualification.
+You can start work as a roofing labourer or roofer's 'mate' and take further training while you work to get your roofing qualifications.

 More Information